jamietanna/sarahseewhy.github.io/_posts/2019-02-15-reflection-week-7.md

 This week: experimenting with the Google Calendar API, colouring outside the traditional pairing lines, and what I cant' let go of tech or otherwise.

-What happened to notes for week 6 you ask?
-Vacation, that's what happened.

-It was brilliant.

 ### Update on semantic meeting names

 A few weeks ago I suggested my team experiment with a variation the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) for our meeting names (like [karma commits](http://karma-runner.github.io/3.0/dev/git-commit-msg.html)).
 Using the Google Calendar API I wanted to see what I could learn about how we spent our collaboration time.

 I'll write a longer post about this soon.

-I got a [github project](https://github.com/sarahseewhy/meeting-tracker) going and on my 20% time this week I started playing around with a python script to retrieve data about events.
+I got a [github project](https://github.com/sarahseewhy/meeting-tracker) going and on my 20% time this week I started working on a python script to retrieve data about events.
 It was a neat experience.

 I followed a quick start [tutorial](https://developers.google.com/calendar/quickstart/python) provided by Google which only required a one line change to finally get it off the ground.